serraict/dremio-mcp/README.md

 The MCP server runs locally on the machine that runs the LLM frontend (eg Claude).
 The installation steps are simple

 1. Clone or download this repository.
-2. Install the [uv](https://docs.astral.sh/uv/guides/install-python/) package manager.
-The MCP server requires python (3.11 or later)
+2. Install the [uv](https://docs.astral.sh/uv/guides/install-python/) package manager (note that the MCP server requires python 3.11 or later)
-3. Do a sanity check by doing
+3. Do a sanity check by running the command and validating the output as shown below.

 ```shell
 # cd <toplevel git dir> or add `--directory <toplevel git dir>`